rust-dataframe/discussion/WIP_Roundup.md

 Column access is `String`-based, and not statically typed -- columns are stored and accessible as types that implement [Array](https://docs.rs/arrow/0.13.0/arrow/array/trait.Array.html).

 `rust-dataframe` supports CSV reading / writing, JSON reading, Feather reading, and PostgreSQL reading.
-It supports aggregations such as sum, max, min, and count, but does no support SQL manipulations such as join, or reshaping operations such as melt / pivot.
+It does not support SQL manipulations such as join, or reshaping operations such as melt / pivot.